seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

     *  download this git repo to the L0
     *  download the ISOs for the VCSA and ESXi installers to the L0
     *  join the L0 to your Active Directory Domain
+    *  install AWS SSM and Cloudwatch agents
     *  inject the variables you set at the top into ./main.sh
+    *  disable source-dest-check for the instance's networking
     *  Run ./main.sh which prepares everything right up to the point before you start actually deploying ESX/VCSA/etc
-    *  disable source-dest-check for the instance's networking

  *  *NOTE: I recommend you create a Launch Template that contains this userdata script pre-filled out.
 Makes redeployment of L0 from scratch a lot easier.*